abdulrahmanfci/abdulrahman93.github.io/_pages/about.md

   - /about.html
 ---

+Hello world!
 This is Abdulrahman, a teaching assistant and master's student at faculty of computers and information - Cairo university.
 My research is in how to utilize reinforcement learning agent in optimzing execution order costs(a finance problem).
 Using reinforcement learning basic techniques and also exploring the frontiers of deep reinforcement learning in this problem.